-Nordmin Engineering Ltd. (Nordmin) was commissioned by Pure Gold to perform a Preliminary Economic Assessment on the Madsen Gold Project located in the Red Lake district of Northwestern Ontario, approximately 440 km Northwest of Thunder Bay, Ontario, 260 km east-northeast of Winnipeg, Manitoba and 10 km south-southwest via provincial highway ON-618 S from the Municipality of Red Lake.
-The Project is adjacent to the town of Madsen and centred at approximately 93.91 degrees longitude west and 50.97 degrees latitude north.
+The Madsen Gold Project located in the Red Lake district of Northwestern Ontario, approximately 440 km Northwest of Thunder Bay, Ontario, 260 km east-northeast of Winnipeg, Manitoba and 10 km south-southwest via provincial highway ON-618 S from the Municipality of Red Lake.
+The Project is adjacent to the village of Madsen and centred at approximately 93.91 degrees longitude west and 50.97 degrees latitude north.
 Access to the Project site is via the Mine Road off ON-168 S and access to Red Lake is via ON-105 N from the Trans-Canada Highway/ON-17 and via commercial airline flying into the Red Lake Municipal Airport.

-The Madsen Gold Project, which is 100% owned by Pure Gold Mining Inc. ("Pure Gold") is centred around an historical gold producer, the Madsen Mine, which produced 2.5 million ounces at an average grade of 9.7 g/t gold (7.9 million tonnes) between 1938 and 1999 (Lichtblau et al., 2017).
+The Madsen Gold Project, which is 100% owned by Pure Gold is centred around an historical gold producer, the Madsen Mine, which produced 2.5 million ounces at an average grade of 9.7 g/t gold (7.9 million tonnes) between 1938 and 1999 (Lichtblau et al., 2017).
 The Madsen Gold Project comprises a contiguous group of 258 mining leases, mining patents and unpatented mining claims covering an aggregate area of 4,769 hectares (47.7 km2).
 Infrastructure includes paved highway access, a mill and tailings facility and access to power and water.